Modal Search Form

 Adding a search form to your main site navigation is a great idea, and SearchWP Modal Search Form makes it easy to add in just a moment.

-The plugin adds a new group available to you when editing your existing Menus:
+The plugin adds a new group available to you when editing your existing Menus.
+If you have created a custom modal template in your theme, then it will be displayed under this group.

 Once added, you can treat SearchWP Modal Search Form Menu Items as you would any other Menu Item, including additional customizations you may wish to put in place.